Open Innovation Hub for Expanding Humanosphere and the Domain of Human Activity through Solar System Frontier Development

 2. Development of highly sensitive and accurate gas sensor

-Development of compact and robust analyzer for trace moisture in gas samplesShinichi Honda (SHINYEI TECHNOLOGY Co., LTD.) with project members from NATIONAL INSTITUTE OF ADVANCED INDUSTRIAL SCIENCE AND TECHNOLOGY, OSAKA UNIVERSITY
+Development of compact and robust analyzer for trace moisture in gas samplesShinichi Honda (SHINYEI Technology Co., LTD.) with project members from National Institute of Advanced Industrial Science and Technology, Osaka University, Ibaraki University and Kagoshima University

 3. Development of energy-efficient water extraction technology